 Bonge’s Tavern in Perkinsville, Indiana is in a town with fewer than 150 people.
 Yes, you did read that right.
 Finding Bonge’s Tavern might not be easy, but it’s certainly worth the trip.

-What began as a hardware store in the 1830’s has been a popular Madison County dining destination since 1934–one taste and you’ll know why!
+What began as a hardware store in the 1830’s has been a popular Madison County dining destination since 1934–one taste and you’ll know why.

 A simple chalkboard menu features changing items.
-Short and sweet, it was still so hard for us to decide!
-Should I get the Applewood Smoked Prime Rib or the Lamb Chops with Beluga Lentils?
+Short and sweet, it was still so hard for us to decide.
+Our server was wonderful.
+She took the time to explain each item and was ready to offer up her suggestions when we asked.
+I wish I had caught her name.
+I couldn’t decide if I should get the Applewood Smoked Prime Rib or the Lamb Chops with Beluga Lentils.
 What about that Atlantic Char?

 That’s the thing about Bonge’s Tavern.
 Every single thing we ate was amazing.
 True to small town style we sat at vinyl tablecloth covered booths and enjoyed the lively conversation.

-Now this is a popular place!
+Now this is a popular place.
 I haven’t even gotten to the loveliness that was dessert.
 Once again, go with the small Indiana town flow and sit back, relax, and stay awhile.
 At Bonge’s Tavern in Perkinsville, Indiana, it’s not only encouraged…it’s expected!

-Small Towns: Destinations, not Drive-Thrus!
-I’m Jessica Nunemaker and THIS is little Indiana!
+Small Towns: Destinations, not Drive-Thrus.
+I’m Jessica Nunemaker and THIS is Little Indiana.

-Just don’t forget to tell ’em that little Indiana sent you!
+Just don’t forget to tell them that Little Indiana sent you.

 Targeted.
 Relevant.
-Affordable! little Indiana advertising.
+Affordable!
+Little Indiana advertising.